Scobalula/cod-mods-wiki/README.md

 Welcome to the main repository for the CoD Mods Wiki.
 Our goal with this site is to provide a wiki dedicated to technical and general information on modding Call of Duty.
 We generally focus primarily on Call of Duty: Black Ops III but are welcome to anyone to submit info for other Call of Duty titles, including those without official SDKs.

+**This wiki is not affiliated with Activision or the developers, we are modders who want to help out other modders with working with Call of Duty.**

 # Contributing

 Our goal is to build this wiki up with as much information as possible, and your help is highly appreciated.